gavinmcfarland/plugma/packages/website/content/docs/6-migrating-an-existing-plugin.md

 }
 ```

-### Step 5: Update `ts.config.js`
+### Step 6: Update `ts.config.js` configuration

-If your plugin uses TypeScript, add the necessary type definitions for Figma to your `tsconfig.json` file.
+If your project uses TypeScript, add the necessary type definitions for Figma to your `tsconfig.json` file.

 ```jsonc
 {